 For many people, food is the most important aspect to any Super Bowl party.
 But for some cancer patients and survivors, it can be difficult to find tasty, nutritious recipes – or recipes that are easy to make!
-Whether you are cheering on the Eagles or the Patriots in Super Bowl 2018, here are some recipes to try out during the big game!
+Whichever team you are cheering on, here are some recipes to try out during the big game!

 Hummus is a nourishing, delicious snack that’s really quick and easy to make.
 It takes a mix of cooked or canned chickpeas and tahini (sesame paste) that’s packed with protein, vitamins, and minerals.
 Check out the recipe for ideas on what to serve with it – and tips for those on chemotherapy.